 Missing teeth are a common issue for many Baltimore residents.
 Most people who are health conscious don’t often suffer from multiple missing teeth, but losing a tooth is a simple problem that can afflict anyone.
 Trauma can often knock teeth out, disease can cause degradation, and infections can push out teeth at any time.
 Oral health is important for a lot of people, but sometimes bad things happen.
-The oral and maxillofacial surgeons at Maryland Center for Oral Surgery and Dental Implants have ways to treat these tooth loss issues with advanced technology and the expertise of board certified surgeons.
+The oral and maxillofacial surgeons at Maryland Center for Oral Surgery and Dental Implants have ways to treat these tooth loss issues with advanced technology and the skill of board certified surgeons.
 For replacing single teeth, the two most common treatment options are the traditional tooth supported bridge and an implant-supported crown.

 The Process of Replacing Teeth